 A distributed workforce offers numerous advantages for companies both big and small, but it also presents a few challenges.
 How do you stay connected with mobile workers?
 How can you keep everyone up-to-date on company news?
-An employee mobile app might offer the perfect solution.
+An employee app might offer the perfect solution.

 A social workforce can share ideas, tips, strategies, and experiences without ever having to visit the office.
 If you work with a distributed workforce, employee mobile apps take social media into an internal medium where you do not have to worry about excess noise.